 Also, some people report feeling worse before they feel better when they first start taking CBD.
 Many believe a phenomenon called “the Herxheimer reaction” or “Herxing” is to blame.
 It's a temporary state where you feel worse as your body tries to balance itself.
 Common symptoms include headaches, upset stomach, flu-like symptoms and rashes on the skin.
 These symptoms appear to last anywhere from a few days to a few weeks, but they disappear as quickly as they appeared.
 By controlling your CBD intake and starting at a low dose, you can minimise these unpleasant effects.
 Also drinking plenty of water will help reduce these symptoms.

 And finally, why take more CBD than you need to?
 As CBD works on a bell-curve, any additional CBD you take above your optimal dose could be seen as wasted money.

-At Love Hemp we offer a wide selection of high quality, full spectrum CBD oils in various strengths.
+At CBD Oils UK we offer a wide selection of high quality, full spectrum CBD oils in various strengths.
 So whether you are new to CBD, or an experienced user looking to increase your dose, we have a CBD oil suitable for your needs.